 The parametrization utilized in this work, as well the predictions of this model for the symmetric nuclear matter are presented in Tab.~\ref{TL1}.
 The nuclear constraints at the saturation density are also in Tab.~\ref{TL1} and are taken from two extensive review articles, ref.~\cite{Dutra2014,Micaela2017}.
 Besides, the masses of the particles are the physical ones.
 The meson masses are $m_\omega$ = 783 MeV, $m_\rho$ = 770 MeV, $m_\phi$ = 1020 MeV, $m_\sigma$ = 512 MeV, the baryon octed masses are $M_N$ = 939 MeV, $M_\Lambda$ = 1116 MeV, $M_\Sigma$ = 1193 MeV, $M_\Xi$ = 1318 MeV, and the lepton masses are $m_e$ = 0.51 MeV, $m_\mu$ = 105.6 MeV.

 \begin{widetext}

 \end{widetext}

 As displayed, this new parametrization is able to fulfill all the constraints at the saturation density.
-Notice also that the new PREX2 results points that the slope is constrained between 106 $\pm$ 37 MeV~\cite{PREX2}.
+Notice also that the new PREX2 results point that the slope is constrained between 106 $\pm$ 37 MeV~\cite{PREX2}.
 Combined with ref.~\cite{Micaela2017}, the slope now lies between 69 and 86.8 MeV.
 The value $L = 74$ MeV fulfill it.
 As PREX2 still needs confirmation, I only point it as a curiosity.
-Besides the saturation point, there are also a couple of tries in order to constraint the pressure of symmetric nuclear matter at supra-nuclear densities.
+Besides the saturation point, there are also a couple of tries in order to constraint the pressure of symmetric nuclear matter at supranuclear densities.
 In ref.~\cite{Daniel}, the pressure from 2 to 4.6 times the saturation density was constrained by HIC analyzes.
 On the other hand, from transiently accreting neutron stars in quiescence, ref.~\cite{Steiner2013} constraint the pressure for densities up to 1.0 $fm^{-3}$.
 The main problem is that for high densities, the region constrained in ref.~\cite{Steiner2013} is broader than the region constrained in ref.~\cite{Daniel}.
-To overcome this issue, ref.~\cite{Dutra2014} assume the region from ref.~\cite{Daniel} plus an increase of 20$\%$.
-Here, I follow this prescription and plot in Fig.~\ref{F1} the density dependent pressure of the presented model altogether with some well known relativistic parametrizations.
+To overcome this issue, ref.~\cite{Dutra2014} assumes the region from ref.~\cite{Daniel} plus an increase of 20$\%$.
+Here, I follow this prescription and plot in Fig.~\ref{F1} the density-dependent pressure of the presented model altogether with some well-known relativistic parametrizations.
 The hatched area in red is the constraint originally presented in ref.~\cite{Daniel}.
 The increase by 20$\%$ is the hatched area in blue.